Chile-Chicago HOME

 If you are an undergraduate, your visit to Chicago will be similar to our successful Research Experience for Undergraduates (REU) program.
 We expect that your visit will occur during your summer break---January-March.
 Here are the steps we anticipate.

 • Tell us about your interest Write an email to Prof. Witten telling about your interest.
 The letter is supposed to give him and the Chicago professors an idea of what you would like to do and how you might help them.
-Tell us We would like our Winter 2008 interns to arrive on Saturday January 5, 2008 and stay for ten weeks until Saturday March 15.
+Tell us We suggest that you depart on Thursday December 30 through Saturday January 1, 2010.
+The airplane ticket seems cheaper on the Thursday.
+Your work would begin on Monday , January 3.
+You should plan to stay at least until March 12, 2011.
 Do you have any conflicts with that schedule?
-If not, maybe we can arrange a different schedule.
+If so, maybe we can arrange a different schedule.

 After acceptance